 Activities, such as playing with toys, arts and crafts, video games and computers, can take place either at your child's bedside or in our Child Life Centers, which are located on the Tower 4, 5, and 6 units.
 There is also a family lounge on each patient floor where you can use the computer to access the Internet, use a microwave to heat food, or just relax.

-For more information about child life specialists and services, visit the Child Life Council.
+For more information about child life specialists and services, visit the Association of Child Life Professionals.

 Three Child Life Centers are located on the inpatient floors in Towers 4, 5, and 6 of NewYork-Presbyterian Morgan Stanley Children's Hospital, where your child can play and interact with other patients.
 Playtime helps to normalize your child's environment and reduce stress.
 Staffed playroom hours are posted daily and enable you to take a break while your child is supervised at play.